antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/logging.rst

    Releases the thread lock acquired with :meth:`acquire`.

-.. method:: Handler.setLevel(level)
+.. method:: Handler.setLevel(lvl)

-   Sets the threshold for this handler to *level*.
-Logging messages which are less severe than *level* will be ignored.
+   Sets the threshold for this handler to *lvl*.
+Logging messages which are less severe than *lvl* will be ignored.
 When a handler is created, the level is set to :const:`NOTSET` (which causes all messages to be processed).

    See :ref:`levels` for a list of levels.

+   .. versionchanged:: 3.2
+      The *lvl* parameter now accepts a string representation of the level such as 'INFO' as an alternative to the integer constants such as :const:`INFO`.

-.. method:: Handler.setFormatter(fmt)
+.. method:: Handler.setFormatter(form)

-   Sets the :class:`Formatter` for this handler to *fmt*.
+   Sets the :class:`Formatter` for this handler to *form*.

-.. method:: Handler.addFilter(filter)
+.. method:: Handler.addFilter(filt)

-   Adds the specified filter *filter* to this handler.
+   Adds the specified filter *filt* to this handler.

-.. method:: Handler.removeFilter(filter)
+.. method:: Handler.removeFilter(filt)

-   Removes the specified filter *filter* from this handler.
+   Removes the specified filter *filt* from this handler.

 .. method:: Handler.filter(record)